project-management.com content and product recommendations are editorially independent. We may make money when you click on links to our partners.

 Assigning task prioritization can be tricky.

 Once you’ve transferred your teams’ workflow and project load into your new project management software, it’s time to get to work.
 But first, you need to be able to find what you’re looking for.
-One of the biggest challenges task-heavy teams face when using Jira Work Management is locating tasks, as there is currently no way to prioritize them.
+One of the biggest challenges task-heavy teams face when using Jira is locating tasks, as there is currently no way to prioritize them.
 If you’re juggling multiple tasks, it can mean extra scrolling and searching – which can be time-consuming in the long run.

 Collaboration features could be better.

-Suggested Jira Work Management Alternative: Asana
+Suggested Jira Alternative: Asana

-For users who felt Jira Work Management left something to be desired, Asana is a great alternative.
+For users who felt Jira left something to be desired, Asana is a great alternative.
 With a highly intuitive interface and multiple, easy-to-use collaboration options, Asana is a less intimidating option for less experienced project management software users.
 For users looking for more advanced project management tools, Asana also offers users workflow-building options, workload overview statistics, reporting insights, and more.
 No matter the size of your team or your preferences, Asana is a flexible tool that can meet you where you’re at.